August 15, 1997 Proposal for an Okanagan Valley Community Chaplaincy

-Other items in the logo are the prison guard tower which represent the hold that satan has on the lives of our clients.
+Other items in the logo are the prison guard tower which represent the hold that Satan has on the lives of our clients.
 The bridge represents the call of this society to mobilize the church to find practical ways to assist victims, offenders and their families in putting their lives together.
 The mountains represent hope, while the sun on the other side represents the freedom of new life in Christ.

 Bridges letterhead and business cards display an E.C.G. line as a reminder that only a heartbeat separates any of us from eternity.
 The spiritual battle is real and the eternal destiny of human souls hangs in the balance.

-The Story Behind Bridges’ Director
+The Story Behind Bridges’ Founder

 1) Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.